 • Example: motivation of a travel, satisfaction with the mode of transport.

-IN-THE-MOMENT SURVEYS
+IN-THE-MOMENT SURVEYS ARE...

-Sending a survey (to members of an online panel) right in the moment a location of interest is visited:
+Surveys sent (to members of an online panel) right in the moment (or short time after) a location of interest is visited occoo orange ver these questions about your rience at this restaurant!